Sedona Weekend Itinerary: Best Things to Do in Sedona

 - Stay at the Enchantment Resort and relax in the pool surrounded by beautiful red rock views.

 - Do a scenic Kayak tour on the Verde River in nearby Cottonwood.

 - Go wine tasting near Sedona with a wine tour.

 - Hike one of the top shaded hikes in Sedona during the summer.

-- Eat at a restaurant with a view: The Hudson, View 180, Hideaway House, or Mesa Grill.
+- Eat at a restaurant with a view.
+Top options include: The Hudson, View 180, Hideaway House, or Mesa Grill.

 - Go shopping in uptown Sedona at the crystal shops, boutiques, and galleries.

-- Explore Tlaquepaque Arts and Shopping Village and visit to the galleries and shops.
+- Explore Tlaquepaque Arts and Shopping Village and visit the galleries and shops.

 - Check out Jerome Ghost Town, 40 minutes from Sedona.
 Plan your trip to Jerome with our guide to a day trip to Jerome.